dev-aditya-lab/git-and-github/README.md

   git switch BRANCH_NAME
 ```

-> `git switch -c another_branch` - This command creates a new branch called dark-mode. the `-c` flag is used to create a new branch.
+> `git switch -c another_branch` - This command creates a new branch. the `-c` flag is used to create a new branch.

 ```cmd
   git switch -c another_branch